areaDetector/ADCompVision/CONTRIBUTING.md

     ADCV_YOURFUNCTION       = n,
 } ADCVFunction_t;
 ```
 where n is the next integer.
+If you added your function to any PV other than the last position in function set 3, you will need to find which value it should be assigned.
+NoFunction represents the first PV value in function set 1, and the rest count in order, going through set 1 -> set 2 -> set 3, disregarding the PVs for no function in set 2 and 3.
+Once you found the correct number add it to the enum, and fix any numbers that have changed.
 This will add the function to the list of possible functions handled by ADCompVision.
-Then, add the line:
+Then, add the lines:

 ```
 ADCVStatus_t YOURFUNCTION(Mat &img, double* inputs, double* outputs);
+ADCVStatus_t get_YOURFUNCTION_description(string* inputDesc, string* outputDesc, string* description);
 ```
 in the 'public' portion of the class declaration.
 You may follow the standard set by the other functions.
-Next, in the NDPluginCVHelper.cpp file, add your new function definition. it should take the following form:
+Next, in the NDPluginCVHelper.cpp file, add your new function definitions.
+They should take the following form:

+**The Wrapper**
 ```
 /**
  * WRAPPER  ->  YOURFUNCTIONNAME